 Amy L. Eva, Ph.D., is the associate education director at the Greater Good Science Center.
-She writes for the Center’s online magazine, facilitates the Summer Institute for Educators, and creates online resources for educators.
-She is one of the key developers of the website, Greater Good in Education, which features science-based practices for creating kinder, happier schools.
-With 25 years in classrooms, she is a teacher at heart, fascinated by the psychology of learning and students’ social-emotional development.
+As an educational psychologist and teacher educator with over 25 years in classrooms, she currently writes, presents, and leads online courses focused on student and educator well-being, mindfulness, and courage.
+She is also one of the key developers of the website, Greater Good in Education, which features science-based practices for creating kinder, happier schools.

 During her twelve-year tenure as a teacher educator, she became particularly passionate about educator self-care and resilience.
 Her new book, Surviving Teacher Burnout: A Weekly Guide To Build Resilience, Deal with Emotional Exhaustion, and Stay Inspired in the Classroom, features 52 simple, low-lift strategies for enhancing educational professionals’ social and emotional well-being.

 As a researcher, Amy has published in the areas of teacher education, metacognition, adolescent mental health, and mindfulness-based interventions with marginalized youth.
 She has also written numerous articles for Greater Good Magazine (as well as Edutopia, Mindful, and The Huffington Post).

 She received her Ph.D. in Educational Psychology (Human Development and Cognition) from the University of Washington where she worked with high school students in language arts classes, helping them to draw on their emotional responses to poetry to guide their understanding and enhance their appreciation of literature.